2012 Stuttgart derailments: Second

 On 29 September 2012, IC 2312 departed from track 10 (same as above).
 It consisted of one leading control car, seven more passenger cars, one dining car, two other passenger cars and a trailing DB Class 101 engine.
 The speed limit of 40 km/h (on signal Hp 2) was fully utilized.
 The engine and the three adjacent cars derailed.

 The train took down two catenary support masts, thus tearing down part of the catenary, which had then to be switched off.
 The tracks also had to be closed for the rescue to begin, and both actions separated the entire station from the network for hours.
 Several tracks were reopened on the same day, allowing to return to service, but many long distance trains had to bypass the station on this day.
 Eight persons received minor injuries.
 The damage was determined as €6,482,000.

 Third

 On 9 October 2012, three test runs were initiated in addition to software-based simulations to support the investigation, and indeed, the last try reproduced the derailments.
-The train resembled the one of the second accident in type and sequence.
+The train resembled that of the second accident in type and sequence.
 The last three cars (those in front of the engine) derailed.
 The tests were meant to prove that track 10 and the following points were safe to be used, but the opposite happened.
 Again, long distance trains had to be rerouted.